ScottTunstall/WmsGfxSpriteEditor/README.md

 ### Zoom
 - Use the zoom controls in the status bar or the `View` menu to zoom in/out or fit the sprite to the window.
 - The current zoom level is displayed in the status bar.
+- The `View` menu includes an **Auto Zoom To Window** option.
+When enabled, the editor will automatically zoom to fit the sprite whenever you change the active sprite.
+This can be toggled on or off, and is accessible via the shortcut `Ctrl+Shift+B`.

 ---